 Medical detoxification: Before partaking in the therapeutic aspect of recovery, some women must receive medical detoxification services first in order to rid their bodies of the substances to which they have been addicted.
 When this is necessary, The Rose is able to facilitate detox services so that our clients can participate in their treatment while also experiencing relief from withdrawal symptoms.

 Medication management: When a client is battling a mental health condition, such as depression, the use of certain medications can be beneficial in alleviating distressing symptoms.
 Our psychiatrist conducts a thorough psychiatric assessment within 72 hours of a client being at our center, can determine if there is a need for medication, and is able to prescribe the medication(s) that will meet our clients’ needs.
 If medication is recommended, our doctors and nursing staff can monitor each client’s progress 24 hours a day, 7 days a week.

-Individual therapy: In order to give our clients the individualized attention they deserve, The Rose allows clients to take part in individual therapy twice per week.
+Individual therapy: In order to give our clients at The Rose of Newport Beach the individualized attention they deserve, The Rose allows clients to take part in individual therapy twice per week.
 During sessions, women are able to process their experiences, explore their emotions, and discuss the recovery process with our licensed marriage and family therapists and certified EMDR therapists.

 - Family systems